Ellingham, Hampshire

-Ellingham is a small village near Ringwood in Hampshire, England, west of the New Forest National Park.
-It is in the civil parish of Ellingham, Harbridge and Ibsley.
+Ellingham is a small village and former civil parish, now in the parish of Ellingham, Harbridge and Ibsley, in the New Forest district, in the county of Hampshire, England.
+It is near Ringwood, west of the New Forest National Park.
 Ellingham is most famous for the story of Alice Lisle, who was executed by the infamous Judge Jeffreys in 1685, on the charge of harbouring fugitives after the defeat of the Monmouth Rebellion.
+In 1961 the parish had a population of 595.

 Overview

 Ellingham is a small village near Ringwood in Hampshire.
 It contains the hamlet of Rockford, and Moyles Court, the large house which is now a school.
 The village and surrounding countryside are a large tourist attraction in the summer months.
 Much of the area around Ellingham was once farmland and woodland, but since the 1950s sand and gravel extraction has created a series of lakes known collectively as Blashford Lakes.
 These lakes now separate Ellingham church from the rest of the former parish around Rockford and Moyles Court.
 Alice Lisle has an inn named after her in Rockford.

-Ellingham was a civil parish until 1974, when the parish was amalgamated with the parishes of Harbridge and Ibsley.

 History

 The name Ellingham may mean "Æthelingas' estate".
 In the Domesday Book of 1086, Cola the Huntsman held Ellingham from the King.
 In 1160 William de Solers was holding the manor and granted Ellingham church, and lands in Ellingham, to the Abbey of Saint-Sauveur-le-Vicomte in Normandy.
 William de Punchardon held the manor in the reign of Richard I, and it descended, like Faccombe, with the Punchardons until 1499.
 It then passed by descent into the Okeden family who held it until the middle of the 17th century.

 William Beconshaw died seised of the manor in 1634–5.
 His son, Sir White Beconshaw, died in 1638, and it passed to his two daughters, Elizabeth wife of Thomas Tipping and Alice Lisle wife of John Lisle.
 In 1658 a final settlement by which Ellingham passed to the Lisles was ratified by William Okeden.
 John Lisle was assassinated while in exile in Switzerland in 1664, for his part in the execution of Charles I. Alice Lisle, who lived in the Elizabethan house of Moyles Court, was one of the victims of the infamous Judge Jeffreys.
 Charged with harbouring fugitives after the defeat of the Monmouth Rebellion at the Battle of Sedgemoor, she was executed in 1685.

 Ellingham remained in the Lisle family until the death of Charles Lisle, who died unmarried in 1818.
 His nephew Edward Hayles Taylor, who took the name of Lisle in 1822, sold the manor soon afterwards to the Earl of Normanton, whose family seat was (and still is) at nearby Somerley.

+On 1 April 1979 the parish was abolished and merged with Harbridge & Ibsley to form "Ellingham, Harbridge & Ibsley".